Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Our Testing Experience

-This mattress felt like the most traditional “memory foam” of the group—quiet, conforming, and a little slower to respond.
-When I lay back after a long desk day, it took the edge off my lower-back tightness, but I also had to give it a second when I rolled to my side so it could catch up.
-Mia liked the gentler contouring at the shoulder, while Marcus flagged heat buildup faster than on the hybrid and wanted more immediate hip lift.
-If you like that classic foam hug, this one delivered; if you want bounce, it didn’t.
+This was the most traditional memory-foam experience of the group—quiet, conforming, and slower to respond.
+After a long day, the foam took the edge off lower-back tightness, but rolling over required a moment for the surface to catch up.
+Mia liked the gentle shoulder contour.
+Marcus noticed heat sooner than on the hybrid and wanted more immediate hip lift.
+If you like a classic foam hug and very low motion transfer, this one delivered.

 What we liked:

-• Very low motion transfer in shared sleep
+• Very low motion transfer for shared sleep

 Who it is best for: